 As Temperatures Drop and Heating Bills Soar, Gillibrand Urges Administration to Fund Weatherization Assistance Program

-Watertown, NY – With temperatures in the North Country dropping and heating bills soaring, U.S. Senator Kirsten Gillibrand urged the Administration to fund the Weatherization Assistance Program (WAP) and the State Energy Program (SEP).
+Buffalo, NY – With temperatures in Western New York dropping and heating bills soaring, U.S. Senator Kirsten Gillibrand urged the Administration to fund the Weatherization Assistance Program (WAP) and the State Energy Program (SEP).
 WAP helps families reduce energy bills by making homes more energy efficient.
 Funds are used to improve the energy performance in homes using the most advanced technologies and testing protocols available in the housing industry.
-In New York, SEP helps fund the New York State Energy Research and Development Agency (NYSERDA) to support a broad range of programs, including long-term energy planning, efforts to increase efficiency in public buildings and reduce costs to the public, programs to support energy-efficient manufacturing, perform energy audits and retrofits, and support research in home and commercial energy efficiency improvements.
+In New York, SEP helps fund the New York State Energy Research and Development Agency (NYSERDA) to support a broad range of programs, including long-term energy planning, efforts to increase efficiency in public buildings and reduce costs to the public, program to support energy-efficient manufacturing, perform energy audits and retrofits, and support research in home and commercial energy efficiency improvements.

 “With winter here and temperatures plummeting, that means higher energy costs for families and businesses,” said Senator Gillibrand.
 “During these tough economic times, many New Yorkers simply cannot afford this added strain on their budgets – especially since New Yorkers already pay more than the national average for energy costs.
 Weatherization programs help save families hundreds on energy costs while supporting local construction, small businesses, and manufacturing jobs.”